adriancmiranda/adriancmiranda.github.io/readme.md

 **Feb, 2007 - Feb, 2009**

 At Media Haus Kreative as Flash Developer Pl.
-My responsibility was to Develop concepts and story lines to write scripts for animation films in collaborative environment.
+My main responsibilities was to develop concepts and story lines to write scripts for animation films in collaborative environment.
 Develop, perform test and debug User Interface codes for animation products and prototypes to provide support to company.
 Coordiante with producers, artists and designers to implement innovative and user-friendly User Interface features.
 Develop clear and clean codes to align animations with User Interface features.